matthew-brett/dash-grant/case_for_support.md

 sustainability of the training resources?  ~1 page.
 -->

+See *Team and Management* below for our process for learning from course iteration.

 We have two target audiences for our work.
 The first is teachers.
-The second is junior researchers.
+The second is junior researchers (PhD students and post-docs).

 We need to recruit teachers in order to make our open-source model work to its maximum effect.
-When teachers use our material to teach, they improve our work in two ways.
-They find errors, poor documentation or inefficiency in our materials, and our tools to deploy courses.
+New teachers using our work will find errors, poor documentation or inefficiency in our materials, and our tools to deploy courses.
 Some teachers will want to adapt our materials, and therefore, improve them or extend them to new fields.
-A key strategy to recruit teachers is lowering the barrier to using our materials as far as we can, by iterating on course materials and deployment procedures.
-We will run regular two-day workshops, as above to introduce the pedagogy and train teachers on using these materials.
-In the second year of the grant we plan to run multiple workshops hosted by different local groups, to build personal connections and expand the range of teachers who have seen our material.
-By making all our material, deployments, and datasets available under free open licenses, we hope to attract other groups who are teaching in similar ways, including others working on this same grant call.
-We would be delighted if we made other groups in this grant call better able to succeed in their data science training, by using our work.

-The end goal of this grant is to improve the training of researchers, and to do this, we need to recruit students.
-We believe that reproducible data science is a foundational skill and tool for learning, so we want to reach as wide an audience as we can.
-In particular, we want to make sure that we reach far beyond the subset of researchers who consider themselves to be technical, and who already have some experience of code.
-We aim to do this by reaching a wide range of their teachers, with the strategy above.
-We will, in all our foundation courses, make it clear that the courses are specifically designed for those with no prior experience of programming.
-When we have built sufficient momentum to have a large number of subscribers for our courses, we will start a system of sponsoring and supporting groups that often do not have such training, by giving them preference in course places, and making sure we allocate staff time for extra support.
-In particular, for some fields, we may well find that women apply in lower proportions than would be representative of junior researchers in the field.
-We will iterate to find good ways to reaching out to under-represented groups to encourage them to participate.

-Our primary interest in this proposal is building a community that can continue to maintain and extend the materials we seed from this grant.
-As well as the steps above, to recruit teachers to this work, we fully intend to use these materials in our own teaching, to undergraduates and to masters students, in teaching time outside the funding for this grant.
-By doing this we aim to further improve the process for building and deploying these materials, and therefore, make them more useful to others.
+In order to recruit the broadest range of teachers, we will run local versions of each version of our 2DWS courses that rotate between the four home centres of our investigators: Birmingham, King's College, Cape Town, Essex.
+The 2DWS courses include an introduction to using our open materials, process and deployment methods.
+The 2DWSs will be open to any researcher, but we will advertise locally first, to build personal connections within the home university and aim for critical mass committed to data science teaching.
+In the second year of the grant we will run local versions of these workshops in other interested universities, identified with a combination of personal contacts, outside students from our previous courses, and advertising on various channels including statistics / data science teaching mailing lists, Slack groups, and Turing Institute newsletters.

+A key tool for recruiting teachers is lowering the barrier to using our materials as far as we can, by iterating on course materials and deployment procedures, and making them fully open for modification and re-use.

+Our end goal is to teach reproducible data science to researchers.
+Outreach to research group leaders is important for guiding research culture, but also in guiding lab members to the 2WSS, 10WFSC and 10WBFSC versions of our courses.
+All our courses will be open to any interested researcher.
+As we expand our range of 2DWS, we expect our courses will be better known, and we will recruit a wider range of students, from a larger number of universities.
+Our online textbooks and blended learning videos will be freely available, and we will use these to attract more students.

+We believe that reproducible data science is the foundation for all sound data analysis, so we want to teach it to all researchers, not just those with a prior interest in code.
+We will use our 2DWS and other outreach to show how these courses do work for students with no prior experience or interest in programming.
+We will monitor our recruitment, to make sure we are getting a representative cross-section of researchers, and adjust recruitment and in-course support if we find we are getting a lower proportion of applicants from under-represented groups than expected for the field.
+It is an intended effect of our 10WBFSC that any student, anywhere, can take our course online.

 Our proposal includes funding for a post-doctoral fellow.
 Our primary intention here is to train the post-doc in building and using these teaching methods.
 They will also get experience of teaching other teachers.
 We hope that this post will evolve into a permanent post that may involve both teaching and research, in either of our two main applicant groups, or elsewhere.
-We hope this teacher will continue to support and expand the community.
+We expect this teacher will continue to support and expand the community.

 ## Value and Impact